algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 **Support networks**: China Mobile, China Unicom and global quad-band network **Module size**: 2.5cmx2.3cm

 TTL serial port for serial port, you can link directly to the microcontroller.
-No need MAX232 Power module automatically boot, homing network Onboard signal lights all the way .
-It flashes slowly when there is a signal, it flashes quickly when there is no signal NOTE: The pins has golden or grey one, we send it by ramdonly
+No need MAX232 Power module automatically boot, homing network Onboard signal lights all the way.
+It flashes slowly when there is a signal, it flashes quickly when there is no signal NOTE: The pins are golden or grey one, we send them by ramdonly

 **Source:** [Kuongshun](https://www.kuongshun-ks.com/uno/uno-board-shield/smallest-sim800l-gprs-gsm-module-microsim-card-cor.html)